bradleypuckett/Comptool-MPLS-IP/README.md

 ![alt-text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/jhash500k-linreg.png)

 Placing a line of best fit on the plot further confirms the linear shape.
 I conjecture that this linear behavior of Jenkins Hash is due to the collision resolution of std::unordered_map.
 This could be avoided by using a better hash scheme such as Cuckoo hashing, which resolves collisions in such a way to have constant time lookups in the worst case.
 There are a number of Cuckoo hash variants, so benchmarking each of these may yield some interesting results.

+Another interesting point is that there seems to be an inverse relationship between hashing time and rate of collision.
+The simpler the hash algorithm is, the faster it can produce hashes.
+On the flipside, simple hash algorithms tend to have more collisions, which can tend towards O(n) rather than the desired O(1).
+Thus in an MPLS-like scenario where lookup time is critical, it is important to consider both the hash speed and collision rate when choosing an algorithm.

 ![alt-text](https://github.com/bradleypuckett/Comptool-MPLS-IP/blob/master/Images/jhash-loadfactor.png)